Why Shower Water Pressure Suddenly Decreases

 Pressure regulator issues

-Worn-out volume control on a single-water shower
+Worn-out volume control on single-control showers

 Water valve malfunction